Choosing not to sell your feminine soul on social media to grow your business

 I like intentionally seeking out people and businesses, delving into their websites, or signing up for their email updates.

-I like trusting that the divine intelligence of God will organically direct me to who and what is meant for me, at the right time.
+I like trusting that life will organically direct me to who and what is meant for me, at the right time.

 I like feeling connected to my own life and business, without knowing what so many other people are doing.